 Traditional automakers including General Motors and Ford are also refocusing their businesses toward hybrid-electric and all-electric vehicles.
 There are many players because of the vast opportunity, but how the market will look in 5-10 years can be difficult to predict.

 2. Does Tesla make sense in your portfolio?

 With a smaller current market for electric rather than traditional cars, Tesla may have less opportunity today than it does tomorrow.
 While sales have been growing briskly over the last few years, the company consistently operated at a loss from 2016-2019.
-It did manage to earn a record profit of $5.5 billion in 2021, but with a total market value of more than $1 trillion as of March 2022, investors are banking on a lot of future growth.
+It did manage to earn a record profit of $5.5 billion in 2021, but with a total market value of more than $775 billion as of October 2022, investors are banking on a lot of future growth.

 So you’ll want to consider the following questions:

 - Do you understand the business and its future prospects?